vinayakj592/Lottery_Solidity_Contract/README.md

 * Send the Winner the Ether
 * Hold on to 10% of all transaction as revenue
 * Generates Random Number
-* Admin not allowed to play part in lotter
+* Admin not allowed to play part in lottery